BurendoUK/burendo-handbook-public/docs/autogenerated-menu/Our Practices/practices-introduction.md

 ## Practice Leads

 Each Practice is led by a group of Practice Leads, who specialise in a group of Skills, Tools, Products & Services.
-The Practice Leads ensure that the CoP offers best value to each member, as well as Burendo.
+The Practice Leads ensure that the Practice offers best value to each member, as well as Burendo.